In a nutshell, modal fabric is a mix of both synthetic and natural fibres.

 Modal for outdoor use

 When comparing modal to natural fibres, such as cotton, or synthetic fibres, such as polyester, you’ll notice that modal stands-out in terms of functionality and eco-friendliness.
 Plus, in the field of synthetic/natural regenerated fibres, modal is a close-second to TENCEL Lyocell.
-However, the latter fabric is produced exclusively by the Austrian company called Lenzing AG.
+However, the latter fabric is produced exclusively by the Austrian company Lenzing AG.
 As a result, modal is likely to be more readily available in the long term and a tad cheaper.
 In addition to the TENCEL Lyocell, the company also produces a particularly eco-friendly modal fibre called “Modal Edelweiss”.

 - Modal can also be ironed at a low or medium temperature.
 But luckily, ironing is usually not necessary, since the fabric doesn’t crease.